jcoreio/redux-utils/README.md

 This package and [`mindfront-redux-utils-immutable`](https://github.com/jcoreio/redux-utils-immutable) help you create and combine reducers and middleware in such a way that only the relevant subreducer(s) and middleware for a given action are called, so you don't have to worry that performance will decrease with every subreducer or sub-subreducer (etc) you add.

+There is a downside to this approach: debugging is more difficult, because it's harder to trace where a subreducer is getting called from (or why it's not getting called).
+This package tries to mitigate that problem as much as it can by saving stack traces of where reducers were created and combined.

 ## createReducer([initialState: any,] actionHandlers: {[actionType: string]: Reducer}): Reducer
 ```js
 import {createReducer} from 'mindfront-redux-utils';